 - Prepare the tools you need.

-- Remove the fan light's cover.
+- Remove the decorative exterior cover.

 Do you now have an idea of how you can remove your bathroom fan light for a replacement?
 If yes, it doesn't stop there; you need to know more details for each step to complete the task.
-We've got a lot more information about this for you and another guide on installing a new bathroom fan light, so read more.
+We've got a lot more information about this for you and a guide on installing a new bathroom fan light, so read more.

 Guide For Removing Old Bathroom Fan Light